 THE STAFF

-• Eleanor Ray (she/they)
+Eleanor Ray (she/they)

-Founder and Executive Director of The WasteShed.
+Founder and Executive Director

-Director of Finance and Operations.
+Director of Finance and Operations

-• Emily Prescott (she/her)
+Emily Prescott (she/her)

-Evanston Director of Programs.
+Evanston Director of Programs

 Emily loves applied art mediums like quilting, sewing textiles/fiber art, ceramics, printmaking, and anything that gives her Big Craft Thoughts/Feelings.
 She has a MA in Arts Education and loves helping people to engage with art + crafts in meaningful ways.
 She also enjoys getting to work with interesting materials, help folks out with their projects, and participate in creative community building at The WasteShed.

-• Laura Petersen (she/they)
+Laura Petersen (she/they)

-Chicago Director of Programs.
+Chicago Director of Programs

 Laura’s favorite mediums are photography, weaving, and building projects out of wood.
 She enjoys trying out new materials.
 She loves the community aspect of the WasteShed.

-• Earl Mitchell (they/them)
+Earl Mitchell (they/them)

-Their favorite medium is sewing/ quilting as well as acrylic & oil painting.
+Earl’s favorite medium is sewing/ quilting as well as acrylic & oil painting.
 Their favorite part about working at The WasteShed is getting to know members of the community and seeing what creative endeavors everyone is working on.

-• Frank Pollard (he/him)
+Frank Pollard (he/him)

-His favorite media are sculpture and photography.
+Frank’s favorite media are sculpture and photography.
 His art incorporates upcycled materials into miniature worlds.
 And he loves helping others to find that perfect piece needed for their projects.

-• Cameron Pentimone (they/them)
+Cameron Pentimone (they/them)

-Their favorite mediums are watercolor, pen and ink, printmaking (specifically mono printing), and photography.
+Cam’s favorite mediums are watercolor, pen and ink, printmaking (specifically mono printing), and photography.
 Their favorite part about working at The WasteShed is seeing how inspired and creative community members of all ages become when they visit.

-• Vahnaree Weis (she/her)
+Vahnaree Weis (she/her)

 Vahnaree is a current undergrad at The School of the Art Institute of Chicago.
 Her focus is in Fiber and Material Studies, so her chosen mediums are typically sculpture and textile based.
 She is experienced in printmaking, fashion design, and 2D mediums as well.
 Her works are primarily found objects and recycled materials!

-• Hannah Siegfried
+Hannah Siegfried (she/her)

 Creative Reuse Specialist

-• Abby Mendoza
+Abby Mendoza (she/her)

 Creative Reuse Specialist